 The Dedicated House, Between Naps on the Porch, Coastal Charm, A Stroll Thru Life, Elizabeth & Co., Savvy Southern Style, Domestically Speaking, From My Front Porch to Yours, Funky Junk Interiors, French Country Cottage, My Romantic Home, Redoux Interiors

-Posted on April 28, 2014, in Furniture, Interior Spaces and tagged adding molding to kitchen cabinets, gray painted kitchen island, kitchen island, kitchen update remodel, painted kitchen island, reviving old kitchen cabinets, updaing a kitchen island.
+Posted on April 28, 2014, in Furniture refinishing, Interior Design and tagged adding molding to kitchen cabinets, gray painted kitchen island, kitchen island, kitchen update remodel, painted kitchen island, reviving old kitchen cabinets, updaing a kitchen island.
 Bookmark the permalink.
 37 Comments.